lacrimosia/Racial_Op_Application/README.md

-Webpack Test repo setup with ReactRacial Oppression interactive for WMST 113 using React
+Racial Oppression interactive for WMST 113 using React with Webpack